 Effective: January 1, 2020

+Revised: January 1, 2021

-Revise the following note of Article 404.02 of the Supplemental Specifications to read:
+Revise Article 404.02 of the Supplemental Specifications to read:

-“
+“404.02 Materials.
+Materials shall be according to the following.

+Item Article/Section

+(a) Cement (Note 1) 1001

+(b) Water 1002

+(c) Fine Aggregate (Note 2) 1004

+(d) Bituminous Material (Tack Coat) 1032.06

+(e) Emulsified Asphalts (Note 3)(Note 4) 1032.06

+(f) Fiber Modified Joint Sealer 1050.05

+(g) Additives (Note 5)

+Note 1.
+The cement shall be Type 1 portland cement.

 Note 2.
-The fine aggregate material shall be Class B quality and the gradation shall be FA 23 or FA 24 as specified on the plans.
+The fine aggregate material shall be Class B quality.
 Rut filling mixes shall be constructed using FA 23 gradation.
 Surface mixes shall be constructed using FA 24 gradation.

-The aggregate shall be sand, stone sand, wet bottom boiler slag, slag sand, granulated slag sand, steel slag sand, and crushed concrete sand.
+The aggregate shall be stone sand, wet bottom boiler slag, slag sand, granulated slag sand, steel slag sand, and crushed concrete sand.
 The blending, alternate use, and/or substitutions of aggregates from different sources for use in this work will not be permitted without the approval of the Engineer.
 Any blending shall be by interlocked mechanical feeders.
 The blending shall be uniform, compatible with the other components of the mix, and the equipment shall be approved by the Engineer.

-If blending aggregates, the blend shall have a washed gradation preformed every other day or a minimum of three tests per week.
+If blending aggregates, the blend shall have a washed gradation performed every other day or a minimum of three tests per week.
 Testing shall be completed before the aggregate receives final acceptance for use in the mix.

 Aggregates shall be screened at the stockpile prior to delivery to the paving machine to remove oversized material or contaminants.

+Note 3.
+Slurry seal emulsions shall be CQS-1h.

+The cement mixing test will be waived for this emulsion.

+Note 4.
+Micro-surfacing emulsions shall be CQS-1hP.

+Note 5.
+Additives may be added to the emulsion mix or any of the component materials to provide the control of the quick-traffic properties.
+They shall be included as part of the mix design and be compatible with the other components of the mix.”

+Revise Article 404.06 of the Supplemental Specifications to read:

+“ 404.06 Mix Design.
+Prior to beginning work, the Contractor shall submit designs for each required mixture to the Department for verification and approval.
+The mixture design shall be performed at a laboratory accredited for pavement preservation testing by AASHTO Re:source in addition to the following.

+(a) Micro-Surfacing.
+The micro-surfacing mix design shall be according to the Bureau of Research’s (BR) PT001 “Micro-Surfacing Job Mix Formula Form”.

+Materials for the mix design shall be within the following limits.